 Videos of shoplifters brazenly robbing places like Rite Aid and Niemen Marcus were fodder for social media virality, and paired with riots across the US in the summer of 2020, it gave the impression that American cities were taking on the character of Kurt Russell’s Escape from New York.

-Freelance crime analyst Jeff Asher believes this is exactly why Americans aren’t waking up to smell the roses—that crime is falling fast, all kinds of crime, nearly all over the country.
+Freelance crime analyst Jeff Asher believes those images are why Americans aren’t aware that crime is falling fast, all kinds of crime, nearly all over the country.

 “Detroit is on pace to have the fewest murders since 1966 and Baltimore and St Louis are on pace for the fewest murders in each city in nearly a decade,” Asher writes on his Substack.
 “Murder is down 13.4 percent in cities under 100,000 with data in the sample and it’s down 12.6 percent in cities with 250,000 or more.”